hyper-ui/core/JSX.md

 1. Any tag can be self-closed if it doesn't have child nodes.
 2. Expressions can be inserted by wrapping them with braces.
 3. A tag name starting with an uppercase letter will be considered a custom identifier.
+4. The value of an attribute whose value is omitted will be `true`.

 ### Example